Analysis | Trump’s debate performance shows why he is doing so poorly with female voters

 Trump’s combative, argumentative and direct demeanor toward his political opponents has been a positive for him among certain men disgusted with changes in social norms — especially working-class White men, one of his most loyal voting blocs.

-Shaun Bickley, a 54-year-old barge owner who organized a Trump 2020 boat parade in Sandusky, Ohio, this month, told The Post’s Jenna Johnson that he gets frustrated when people suggest that White men enjoy privileges and advantages that other people do not.
+Shaun Bickley, a 54-year-old barge owner who organized a Trump 2020 boat parade in Sandusky, Ohio, this month, told The Washington Post’s Jenna Johnson that he gets frustrated when people suggest that White men enjoy privileges and advantages that other people do not.

 “There’s 8 billion of us on the planet,” he said.
-“There’s only 780 million White people … So I’m personally really tired of hearing that I’m a majority, that I’m a superpower White privilege kid.”
+“There’s only 780 million White people. … So I’m personally really tired of hearing that I’m a majority, that I’m a superpower White-privilege kid.”

 Trump’s debate performance Tuesday night was a 90-minute display of many of the ideas and actions that appeal to this demographic.